GiorgioBaz/wolf-of-happ-st/README.md

 npm start
 ```
 ## Contributions
 Contributions are welcome!
-If you encounter any issues or have suggestions for improvement, feel free to [open an issue](https://github.com/GiorgioBaz/wolf-of-happ-st/issues) or submit a pull request.
+If you encounter any issues or have suggestions for improvement, feel free to [open an issue](https://github.com/GiorgioBaz/wolf-of-happ-st/issues).